East Pakistan Air Operations (1971): Kilo Flight becomes Bangladesh Air Force

 Under the leadership of Air Commodore A. K. Khandker, the newly formed Bangladesh Air Force began to organize itself.
 The DC-3 was given to Bangladesh Biman, but it crashed during a test flight, claiming the life of Kilo flight members Captain Khaleque and Sharafuddin.
 Former PAF personnel and officers were requested to muster in Dhaka over radio and the personnel were grouped into three squadrons under one operational wing under Squadron Leader Manjoor.
 Squadron Leader Sultan Mahmud commanded Squadron no 501, Squadron Leader Sadruddin Squadron no 507 and Wahidur Rahman commended the third squadron.

-Pakistan forces had abandoned eleven Canadair F-86 Sabre jets, two T-33 Shooting Stars, one Alouette III and one Hiller UH-12E4 helicopter in Dhaka.
+Pakistani forces had abandoned eleven Canadair F-86 Sabre jets, two T-33 Shooting Stars, one Alouette III and one Hiller UH-12E4 helicopter in Dhaka.
 Eight Sabres were made operational later by Bengali technicians by March 1972.

 The Hiller was taken over by Bangladesh Army, while Bengali airmen set to work on fixing the aircraft.
 By March 1972, eight Sabers, one T-33 and the Alouette was airworthy.
 Five Sabers, the lone T-33 and the Alouette were activated for service.
-On 26 March 1972, to mark the first anniversary of Independence day, Bangladesh Air Force staged a fly past with 2 F-86 Sabre, OneT-33, 3 Alouette and one DHC-3 Otter.
+On 26 March 1972, to mark the first anniversary of Independence day, Bangladesh Air Force staged a fly past with two F-86 Sabres, one T-33, three Alouettes and one DHC-3 Otter.
 These aircraft remained operational until replaced by more modern aircraft after 1973.

-Importance of Air Power during Bangladesh Liberation War
+Importance of air power during Bangladesh Liberation War

 After the beginning of Operation Searchlight, PAF jets flew sorties against Mukti Bahini positions to aid the Pakistan Army, and helicopters ferried reinforcements and supplies to remote Army bases surrounded by Mukti Bahini, evacuated wounded from isolated bases, acted as artillery spotters, flew reconnaissance missions over hostile territory, and air-dropped combat troops off in remote places to outflank and cutoff Mukti Bahini positions.
 This proved critical to the initial survival and ultimate success of the Pakistani troops during the early phases of the operation.